Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/notes-that-no-one-will-understand/lisa recollections ideas.md

-Talking about her trip to Malta

-Making Lisa's playlist.
-She sat and we talked about all the music.
-She eventually had to stop after a couple days because the emotions were making her head tingle and then hurt :(

 Going to fly over, she was in a jump suit that I bought her.
 I met her after work and the food was lovely and it was a fun night.

 Going to Black southern food place, honey ice cream that she stole

-Walking to queens park in the fucking heat in melbourne.
-She was in the wrong shoes for it :(.
-The aquarium in Melbourne.
-Eating at various place Tony Bourdain went.
-A lot of them were closed because of the holidays (Christmas and NY).

-Travel to south carolina and georgia, trying to taper Paxil.
-Was sick as a dog a lot of the time.

 pooped herself